Treatment for allergic rhinitis depends on your symptoms and how they affect your life.

 Corticosteroids

 For more serious cases, your GP may prescribe a corticosteroid nasal spray or drops.
-For example, if you have frequent or persistent symptoms and a nasal blockage or nasal polyps.
+For example, if your symptoms do not go away or you have a nasal blockage or nasal polyps.

 Corticosteroids help reduce inflammation and swelling.
 They take longer to work than antihistamines, but their effects last longer.